By J. L. Starkey

 According to census records, the home’s first occupants were Orestus F. Booth and his wife, Martha, a former teacher.
-In 1900, they lived at 1021 Ayars Place with their son and one other boarder .
+In 1900, they lived at 1021 Ayars Place with their son and a boarder .

 Orestus was unemployed and in failing health, and the home was probably chosen for its proximity to medical care.
 In 1904, on the advice of his doctor, Orestus moved to Cuba.
-His health continued to decline, however, and he died shortly after his arrival.
-Sadly, in 1905, Martha Booth died as well, leaving their son orphaned at the age of eleven .
+His health continued to decline, however, and he died shortly after his arrival in the Caribbean nation.
+Sadly, in 1905, Martha died as well, leaving her son orphaned at the age of eleven .

 In 1904, another resident of 1021 Ayars Place was in the headlines, this time for a bizarre story of love and deception.
 Ralph E. Summerville was engaged to marry a woman he believed to be Juliet Dale on 28 February of that year.
 She did not show up for their wedding, and Summerville ran a personal ad in hopes of finding her.

 On 6 March, the couple was wed, but by that time “Radcliffe graduate Juliet Dale” had confessed to Summerville that she was actually Charlotte Kirk, the disowned daughter of wealthy Evanstonian John B. Kirk .
-Apparently, Summerville was not upset with his fiancee’s deception, since he married her anyway .
-The newlyweds resided at 1021 Ayars Place…for a few days, at least.
+Summerville apparently wasn’t too upset with his fiancee’s deception, since he married her anyway .
+The newlyweds resided at 1021 Ayars Place…for a few days, anyway.

-Charlotte (or Juliet?) disappeared shortly after the wedding.
-She returned the next day, but during her absence, a news story about her past was printed in local papers.
-Was she truly hiding a few things, or was she telling a some very tall tales?
+Charlotte/Juliet disappeared shortly after the wedding.
+She returned the next day, but during her absence, an article about her past ran in the local papers.
+Was she hiding a few things, or was she just telling some very tall tales?

-Adventure, drama, tragedy?
-Yes, the boarders at 1021 Ayars Place had a few stories to tell.
+Indeed, the boarders at 1021 Ayars Place had more than a few stories to tell.

 I started researching the history of 1021 Garnett Place on a whim, expecting to find a few directory listings, perhaps a building permit, and maybe a photo or two.

 What I actually found was so much more than that.
 The walls of that old house spoke to me as I researched.
-There were stories to be told!
 It was a good reminder that everyone – yes, everyone – has a story.

 We just need to know where to look for it.